neoneye/SwiftSnakeEngine/EngineShared/Dataset/readme.md

 - Create a video, with one player move per frame.
 - Replay of a historical game, for later inspection of the game state.
-- Train data for a neural network.
+- Training data for a neural network.
 - Verify that no cheating was going on.

 ---